Analyze#

 Note

-.
+The --summary option requires an output directory specified via --output-dir.
 Ensure the directory exists and has write permissions before running the command.
 Otherwise, the summary file will not be generated.

-flag is passed.
-HTML report will follow a similar naming scheme to exported reports (i.e., patch-analysis-<current-date>.html
+output_dir(Union[str | Path])Directory to save generated summary if --summary flag is passed.
+HTML report will follow a similar naming scheme to exported reports (i.e., patch-analysis-<current-date>.html).

 Criteria#

-Two types of criteria can be specified when leveraging the analyze
+Two types of criteria can be specified when leveraging the analyze command, however they are used in different contexts.

-is used when analyzing patch reports over time.
+FilterCriteriais used when analyzing a single patch report.TrendCriteriais used when analyzing patch reports over time.

 Note

 Both criteria classes automatically handle formatting arguments to the CLI.
-For example, when analyzing for most installed software titles, --criteria most-installed
+For example, when analyzing for most installed software titles, --criteria most-installed is automatically converted to most_installed at runtime.

 Filter Criteria Options#